-For a truly local experience, we typically stay in an Airbnb apartment when we visit a city for an extended amount of time.
+In terms of accommodation, we typically stay in an Airbnb apartment when we visit a city for an extended amount of time.
 This cost-effective type of accommodation lets us shop for local products at local markets and cook local dishes in our temporary home.
-Hopefully, you’re already a member of Airbnb.
-If not, join now and get a special discount for your first stay.

 Eat Like a Local Guides